 If you would like to share a picture with me on Instagram, don’t forget to tag me so I can see it!
 I love to see what you’ve been baking.

-This Plum and Almond Traybake is bursting with flavour - ripe fresh plums, ground almonds, marzipan and a zesty orange glaze come together in a delicious cake that makes a perfect afternoon treat with a cup of tea!
+This Plum and Almond cake is bursting with flavour - ripe fresh plums, ground almonds, marzipan chunks and a zesty orange glaze come together in a delicious traybake that makes a perfect afternoon treat with a cup of tea!

 Ingredients